-- Check In The Trip Leader is REQUIRED TO CHECK IN with the ranger on duty PRIOR TO UNLOADING EQUIPMENT on the launch ramp.
+- A. The Trip Leader is required to check in with the ranger on duty prior to unloading equipment on the launch ramp.
 Please look for the ranger at the launch ramp, office, or refer to the instructions on the bulletin board on the downstream end of the launch ramp.
-If a Ranger cannot be located and has left no further instructions, rigging may begin at noon up to ONE day prior to the scheduled launch. - Checkout Checkouts are an administrative inspection and will include opening of items to verify contents for required equipment.
-Generally, checkouts may occur during rigging the day prior to launch if the group is ready and the ranger is available.
-Otherwise checkout will occur with orientation at 9am the morning of launch. - Orientation ALL trip participants leaving from Lees Ferry are required to attend orientation in person.
-Orientation starts at 9:00 am MST the morning of the launch and lasts about an hour.
-(Arizona does not observe Daylight Savings Time.) - B. Vehicles at the Ramp Two vehicles per group are allowed on the ramp at any time only long enough to unload gear.
-After unloading is complete, vehicles must be moved to the day lot. - C. Overnight Vehicles Vehicles should be left in the extended / 14-day (more than 14 days is okay) parking area for any overnight parking.
-There is NO OVERNIGHT PARKING on the launch ramp or day lot. - D. Ramp Restrictions Due to the congestion at the Lees Ferry launch ramp, rigging between the hours of 8:00 am and 10:30 am will be only for those trips leaving that day.
-Please do not operate radios or tape players on the ramp during the morning hours; the noise is disconcerting to those attempting to conduct trip orientations. - E. Launch Ramp Restrooms and Spigots Bathing, washing dishes or clothes, and sleeping in the launch ramp restrooms are prohibited.
-This includes the water spigots near the restrooms. - F. Meals / Tables Preparation and cooking of meals or setting up tables on the ramp is prohibited. - G. Sleeping / Camping at Launch Ramp A maximum of TWO trip members may sleep ON THEIR BOATS with their gear.
-Sleeping, camping, and/or overnight parking is NOT ALLOWED on the launch ramp.
-Instead use the river runner's campground provided for noncommercial river parties.

-- H. Private River Runners Camp There is a ONE DAY LIMIT in the river runners camping area.
-If you arrive earlier, you will have to use the Lees Ferry Campground fee area (1.5 miles from the launch ramp).
-This camp is for use only by noncommercial trips the night prior to launch. - I. Camping after the Trip Upon return to Lees Ferry after a trip, camping is allowed only in the Lees Ferry Campground.
+All individuals will attend the river orientation program and river checkout at Lees Ferry.
+This orientation and checkout start a 9:00 a.m. the morning of the launch and generally lasts through 10:45 a.m. - B. Two vehicles at a time are allowed on the ramp only long enough to unload gear.
+After unloading is complete, vehicles must be moved to the day lot. - C. Vehicles should be left in the 14-day (more than 14 days is okay) parking area for any overnight parking.
+There is NO OVERNIGHT PARKING on the launch ramp or day lot. - D. Due to the congestion at the Lees Ferry launch ramp, rigging between the hours of 8:00 a.m. and 10:30 a.m. will be only for those trips leaving that day.
+Please do not operate radios or tape players on the ramp during the morning hours; the noise is disconcerting to those attempting to conduct trip orientations. - E. Bathing, washing dishes, and sleeping in the launch ramp restrooms are prohibited.
+This includes the water spigots near the restrooms. - F. Preparation and cooking of meals or setting up tables on the ramp is prohibited. - G. A maximum of TWO trip members may sleep ON THEIR BOATS with their gear.
+Sleeping, camping, and/or overnight parking is not allowed on the launch ramp.
+Instead use the river runner's campground provided for noncommercial river parties. - H. There is a ONE DAY LIMIT in the river runners camping area.
+If you arrive earlier, you will have to use the Lees Ferry Campground fee area (1.5 miles from the launch ramp). - I. Upon return to Lees Ferry after a trip, camping is allowed only in the Lees Ferry Campground.
 No overnight camping is allowed in any parking lot.
-The "Private River Runner's Camp" is for use only by noncommercial trips prior to launch and may not be used by river runners returning to Lees Ferry after their trip. - J. Orientation / Picnic Shade Structure The orientation / picnic shade structure on the launch ramp is for orientations and picnicking only.
-Using this structure for rigging and/or laying out of equipment or gear is prohibited.
+The "Private River Runner's Camp" is for use only by noncommercial trips prior to launch and may not be used by river runners returning to Lees Ferry after their trip. - J. The Orientation / Picnic Shade Structure on the launch ramp is for orientations and picnicking only.
+The rigging and/or laying out of equipment or gear is prohibited.
 No camping or sleeping in, under, or around the structure.
-The structure is reserved daily for orientation from 7 am to 12 noon and is open for picnicking after all orientations are complete.
+The structure is reserved daily for orientation from 7am to 12 noon and is open for picnicking after all orientations are complete.